-How Seattle hotelier Ambassador Gordon Sondland was thrust into Trump-Ukraine controversy
+How Seattle hotelier Ambassador Gordon Sondland made himself a central figure in Trump-Ukraine controversy

 Sondland became a campaign donation bundler for Mitt Romney’s failed 2012 presidential campaign, in part to boost his chances of achieving his dream of a European ambassadorship, said David Nierenberg, an investment manager in Camas, Clark County, who helped lead Mitt Romney’s national finance team.

-Sondland “was not reticent” about his pursuit of a diplomatic post, preferring a German-speaking nation, which would have meant a son of Holocaust survivors “would have come full circle,” Nierenberg said.
+Sondland “was not reticent” about his pursuit of a diplomatic post, preferring a German-speaking nation, which would have meant a son of Holocaust refugees “would have come full circle,” Nierenberg said.
 “This is what he wanted and long sought.”

 Oregon Democratic Sen. Ron Wyden vouched for Sondland, known in Oregon as “Gordie,” as “a really good fit” during his confirmation hearing last June for the EU ambassador post.